microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/creating-custom-incidents.md

 If you have created a new rectype for your custom alert share, then you will need to create a new incident bundler robot.

 To configure A Bundler robot, refer to [bundler configuration](https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/bundler-configuration/) guide.
-To create a new robot, refer to [Robots Guide](https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/robots-guide/) and then refer to the [bundler configuration](https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/bundler-configuration/) for configuring the robot.
+To create a new robot, refer to [Robots Guide](https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/robots-guide/) and then refer to the [bundler configuration](https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/bundler-configuration/) for configuring the incident bundler robot.